logicalclocks/hopsworks/docs/compute/jobs.md

   </figure>
 </p>

+If you are creating the job programmatically, the following JSON is an example job configuration for a PYSPARK job:

+=== "sparkJobConfiguration.json"
+    ```json
+    {
+        "type": "sparkJobConfiguration",
+        "amQueue": "default", // Should be set to "default", represents name of YARN queue
+        "amMemory": 2048, // Memory in megabytes to configure for Spark driver
+        "amVCores": 1, // Virtual cores to configure for Spark driver
+        "jobType": "PYSPARK", // Should be SPARK if application is a .jar file, otherwise PYSPARK if .py or .ipynb is configured
+        "appPath": "hdfs:///Projects/{PROJECT_NAME}/{DATASET_NAME}/{APP_FILE}", // Path to application file to execute, supported files are .jar, .py or .ipynb
+        "mainClass": "org.apache.spark.deploy.PythonRunner", // Must be set to "org.apache.spark.deploy.PythonRunner" for PYSPARK jobs, otherwise Main class of configured jar to run.
+        "spark.executor.instances": 1,
+        "spark.executor.cores": 1,
+        "spark.executor.memory": 2048,
+        "spark.executor.gpus": 0,
+        "spark.tensorflow.num.ps": 1,
+        "spark.dynamicAllocation.enabled": true,
+        "spark.dynamicAllocation.minExecutors": 0,
+        "spark.dynamicAllocation.maxExecutors": 1,
+        "spark.dynamicAllocation.initialExecutors": 0,
+        "spark.blacklist.enabled": false,
+        "properties": "", // New-line separated entry such as "spark.yarn.appMasterEnv.envvar=value\nspark.yarn.appMasterEnv.envvar1=value2"
+        "spark.yarn.dist.pyFiles": "", // Comma-separated string of paths to .py files
+        "spark.yarn.dist.files": "", // Comma-separated string of paths to additional application files
+        "spark.yarn.dist.jars": "", // Comma-separated string of paths to additional jars that should be added to the classpath
+        "spark.yarn.dist.archives": "", // Comma-separated string of paths to archives that should be added and extracted
+        "appName":"{JOB_NAME}", // Name of the job
+        "defaultArgs": "", // A string containing the arguments for the app
+    }
+    ```

 #### Python

 The image below shows an example of a Python job advanced configuration page.
 If set, these configuration properties will override